-The Executive Board, Unitaid's decision-making body, determines the organization's objectives, monitors progress and approves budgets and grants.
-The Board is chaired by Celso Amorim, a former Minister of Foreign Affairs for Brazil.
-Making decisions by consensus, the Executive Board consists of 12 members:
+The Executive Board, Unitaid's decision-making body, determines the organization's objectives, monitors progress and approves budgets.
+The Board is chaired by Marisol Touraine, former French Minister of Social Affairs, Health and Women's Rights, 2012-2017.
+The Board seeks to take decisions by consensus as far as possible, and is composed of 12 members:

-- one representative nominated from each of the five founding countries (Brazil, Chile, France, Norway and the United Kingdom), and Spain; - one representative of African countries designated by the African Union (currently represented by South Africa); one representative of Asian countries (represented by South Korea); - two representatives of relevant civil society networks (nongovernmental organizations and communities living with HIV/AIDS, malaria or tuberculosis); - one representative of the constituency of foundations (represented by the Bill and Melinda Gates Foundation); and - one representative of the World Health Organization.
+- one representative nominated from each of the five founding countries (Brazil, Chile, France, Norway and the United Kingdom), Spain and the Republic of Korea; - one representative of African countries designated by the African Union; - two representatives of relevant civil society networks (nongovernmental organizations and communities living with HIV/AIDS, malaria or tuberculosis); - one representative of foundations (represented by the Bill & Melinda Gates Foundation); and - one representative of the World Health Organization (non-voting).

 In 2008, Unitaid's Executive Board formed two committees to guide them in their work, the Finance & Accountability Committee, and the Policy & Strategy Committee.
-The finances of Unitaid are overseen by the Finance and Accountability Committee (FAC) of the Executive Board.
+The finances of Unitaid are overseen by the Finance & Accountability Committee (FAC) of the Executive Board.
 The role of the FAC is to assist the Board in fulfilling its responsibilities with regard to Unitaid's financial planning, management, performance and accountability, as well as risk management and internal control.
-The Policy and Strategy Committee advises the Board on strategic planning, core policies and reviews the performance of the Unitaid portfolio and responds to policy recommendations from expert advisory groups.
+The Policy & Strategy Committee advises the Board on strategic planning, core policies and reviews the performance of the Unitaid portfolio and responds to policy recommendations from expert advisory groups.